Darwinkel/darwinkel.net/index.md

 [^logotherapy]: Viktor Frankl's psychotherapeutic approach emphasizing finding meaning.
 See Frankl, V. E. (1946). _Man's Search for Meaning_.

-[^leap-of-faith]: Kierkegaard's concept of a subjective commitment to belief despite rational uncertainty.
+[^leap-of-faith]: Kierkegaard's concept of a subjective commitment to belief despite rational uncertainty, often framed in religious terms.
 See Kierkegaard, S. (1843). _Fear and Trembling_.

 [^absurd-rebellion]: Defiance against life's absurdity through personal freedom and creative action.
 See Camus, A. (1942). _The Myth of Sisyphus_.